c12i/collinsmuriuki.github.io/about.md

 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

 <p>
  I am a programmer from Nairobi, Kenya who enjoys writing code and solving complex problems.
 Curiosity and the urge to understand the inner workings of any software I interact with are my main driving forces, therefore I am a perpetual learner.
-My primary interests lie in programming languages,web technologies, distributed systems and cryptocurrencies.
+My primary interests lie in programming languages, web technologies, distributed systems and cryptocurrencies.
 </p>

 <p>